Paul Pellew, 10th Viscount Exmouth

-Paul Edward Pellew, 10th Viscount Exmouth, 9th Marquess of Olías (born 8 October 1940), is a British hereditary peer, who succeeded his father, Pownoll Pellew, 9th Viscount Exmouth (1908–1970), upon the latter's death.
+Paul Edward Pellew, 10th Viscount Exmouth, 9th Marquess of Olías (born 8 October 1940, died before 2026), was a British hereditary peer, who succeeded his father, Pownoll Pellew, 9th Viscount Exmouth (1908–1970), upon the latter's death.

 Despite succeeding to the family titles in 1970, Lord Exmouth did not make his maiden speech in the House of Lords until 20 December 1995.
 He opened his speech, which was on the subject of chequebook journalism, with a statement that his main interests lay with the tourist industry.

 In 1999, Viscount Exmouth was recognized by the Spanish government as the Marquess of Olías, a title in the Spanish nobility dating from 1652 and previously held by his mother, María Luisa de Urquijo y Losada (1911–1994).

 Family

 The Hon.
 Paul Pellew, as he was then, married firstly in 1964 (divorced 1974) Maria Krystina de Garay y Garay (1943–2005), by whom he had an only child: